How to Prepare Your Restaurant for a Photoshoot: A Checklist for Hospitality Owners

 Highlight lifestyle moments: cheers, laughter, shared plates

-10. Trust the Photographer
+10. Trust your Photographer

 You’ve done the prep, now let your photographer guide the process.
 They’ll know how to make your dishes shine, direct staff if needed, and keep things running smoothly.
 The best photoshoots feel like a collaboration, not a performance.